|

 2 main battle tank is armed with a fully-stabilized Rheinmetall

 main gun.
-15 rounds are stored in the turret bustle, while the
+A total of 15 ready-to-use rounds are stored in the turret bustle, while the

-rest are carried in front of the hull.
-The turret bustle is
+rest are store in front of the hull by the driver.

-The Leopard 2 normally uses two types of ammunition - the APFSDS-T
+The Leopard 2 normally uses two main types of ammunition - the APFSDS-T

-about 450 mm at 2 000 m range.
-It is worth mentioning that since
+around 450 mm of rolled homogenous armor equivalency at 2 000 m range.

 Secondary